 13 Ways to Make Your House Stay Clean Longer

 So you can’t coat the kitchen with Teflon and train the pets to stop shedding.
-Before sending the entire family (including Fluffy) to live with Grandma, try one of these neat strategies from fellow Real Simple readers.
+Before sending the entire family (including Fluffy) to live with Grandma, try one of these neat strategies.

 The carpet in our home’s high-traffic areas used to get incredibly dirty, so I layered decorative throw rugs and runners on top of the carpet, figuring that those are easy to vacuum or wash when soiled.
 This has made a big difference.
 Before I was using carpet cleaner once a month.
 Now I have to use it only once a season.

 I Keep Doormats At Every Entrance

 “Leave more at the door” is my motto to keep our house clean.
 I place a mat on both the inside and the outside of the front and back doors.
 The amount of dirt that collects on the indoor mats is proof to me that this method works wonders.

 I Never Take Items Upstairs If They Belong Downstairs

 My one big rule is, never go upstairs without bringing along an item that belongs upstairs, and vice versa.
 Since I have three kids, there are always toys to take down or laundry to carry up.
 This rule saves me from having to do bigger house cleanups as frequently.

 I Leave The Dining Table Set At All Times

 Here’s why: My husband and two boys used to unload mail, keys, schoolwork, and random items, such as cuff links, onto the table, treating it like a dumping ground.
 A set table gives everyone the perception that the house is clean, and they are surprisingly more mindful of not messing it up.
 I have to dust the tableware from time to time, but that’s a small price to pay.